-A zoo veterinary technician (zoo vet tech) is a type of vet tech specialist responsible for assisting and supporting a zoo’s veterinarians, and at times working independently, to care for a variety of wild animals, including exotic or endangered ones, and potentially dangerous ones that must be properly approached and handled.
+A zoo veterinary technician (zoo vet tech) is a vet tech specialist responsible for assisting and supporting the zoo’s veterinarians.
+At times zoo vet techs work independently to care for various wild animals, including exotic or endangered ones and potentially dangerous ones that must be approached appropriately and handled.
 Perhaps more so than any other vet tech specialist, the zoo veterinary technician must study and develop expertise in a wide variety of breeds and species to understand how best to care for them and help treat them when they fall ill.

-Daily routine tasks may include: assisting with general exams, collecting samples, running diagnostic lab tests, preparing surgical sites, changing bandages, inserting catheters, taking radiographs, administering fluids, filling prescriptions, and giving intravenous or intramuscular injections.
+Daily zoo vet tech responsibilities include assisting with general health examinations, collecting samples, running diagnostic lab tests, preparing surgical sites, changing bandages, inserting catheters, taking radiographs, administering fluids, filling prescriptions, and giving intravenous or intramuscular injections.

 Zoo Animal Patients